OpenTTD/grfcodec/README.txt

 The beautifier must be on for auto-correction to work.
 If the beautifier is off when -a/--auto-correct is seen, NFORenum will behave as if the option --beautify=convertonly+ immediately followed it on the command line.
-You are free to turn the beautifier back off, but this is not recommended.
+You are free to turn the beautifier back off, which is useful for doing dry runs of the auto-corrector.
+If you want to do this, -ab- is one of the many command line arguments that can be used.
+Add a  --lock if you want to be sure that no
+@@BEAUTIFY commands from the NFO will cause the autocorrecter to make corrections.

 --------------------------------------------------------------------------